-Cabrillo National Monument and the Point Loma Peninsula are home to several species of mammals.
-Gray foxes are commonly seen in the park, especially near closing time – they seem to know when it’s time for visitors to go home and they can regain the park for their nocturnal wanderings.
-Raccoons make their way around Cabrillo at night as well, and are efficient predators: they prey both on terrestrial and intertidal organisms.
+Cabrillo National Monument and the Point Loma peninsula are home to several species of mammals.
+Many species of mammals become active later in the day, especially near closing time – they seem to know when it’s time for visitors to go home and they can regain the park for their nocturnal wanderings.
+Raccoons make their way around the park at night as well and are efficient predators; they prey on both terrestrial and intertidal organisms.
 Coyotes are rarely seen here, preferring the northern end of Point Loma.

-Cottontails and squirrels are frequently seen throughout the year, and their populations spike after particularly rainy winters: the abundance of grasses makes for easy foraging.
+Cottontails and squirrels are frequently seen throughout the year, and their populations spike after particularly rainy winters; the abundance of flowers and new plant growth makes for easy foraging.

 Many bat species visit Point Loma regularly – 11 species in all!
 Species include the smallest and largest species in North America, the canyon bat and the Western mastiff bat, respectively.
 Recent research done in the park has revealed that bats may be using the peninsula as a migratory stopover, particularly in the fall.
 Pocket mice are common and are most abundant during the summer months.
 The California mouse is the largest white-footed mouse in the country; it is so big that it's often mistaken for a small woodrat.

 Non-native mammals include the Virginia opossum and feral and/or free-range cats.

 Crawford’s gray shrew (Notiosorex crawfordi):